randomcoww/homelab/docs/provisioning.md

 Start all servers and allow them to PXE boot.

-Bootstrap service can be stopped once servers are up.
+Bootstrap service can be stopped once hosts are running.

 ```bash
 sudo podman play kube bootstrap.yaml --down